-If you plan to travel outside of the United States during a break or at any other time while at the Arthur A. Dugoni School of Dentistry, you must come to the IDS office in Suite 409 and leave your I-20 (if you have F-1 status) or DS-2019 (if you have J-1 status) to obtain a travel endorsement signature.
+If you plan to travel outside of the United States during a break or at any other time while at the Arthur A. Dugoni School of Dentistry, you must come to the IDS office and leave your I-20 (if you have F-1 status) or DS-2019 (if you have J-1 status) to obtain a travel endorsement signature.
 Please allow one day for this signature.

 The endorsement signature is valid for 12 months, and should be renewed each year.